streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 This query might look intimidating at first, but becomes easier to understand once we break it down.

+---

+#### `ORDER BY purchase_time`

+Like previously mentioned, this clause allows us to look for pattens based on time.
+In our case, the purchase time of the sale.

+---

-`PARTITION BY user_id` is similar to `GROUP BY user_id` in the original query, it lets us calculate `AVG()` values and find matches for each user separately.
-Unlike with a global user average, we won't receive false positives because of users who order in large quantities often.
+#### `PARTITION BY user_id`

+This is similar to `GROUP BY user_id` in the original query, it lets us calculate `AVG()` values and find matches for each user separately.

+Unlike with a global user average, we won't receive false positives because of a minority of users who order in large quantities often.

 ![](assets/useful_match.excalidraw.svg)

+---

+#### `PATTERN (TYPICAL_SALE+?
+UNUSUAL_SALE)`

-We use two "pattern variables" in `PATTERN (TYPICAL_SALE+?
-UNUSUAL_SALE)`:
+We use two "pattern variables" in our pattern:

 - `TYPICAL_SALE`: We use this to match all the sales made before an "unusual" sale.
   - By not specifying a condition for this variable in `DEFINE`, the [default condition](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#define--measures) is used, which evaluates to `true` for every row/sale.